akumarb2010/creditcard-customer-churn-prediction/README.md

 ## 2. Model Outcomes or Predictions:
 ---------

-Identify the type of learning (classification or regression) and specify the expected output of your selected model.
-Determine whether supervised or unsupervised learning algorithms will be used.

 The goals of the prediction model are
 - To accurately predict whether a given customer will attrition or not